 Pay close attention to how your Wi-Fi performs.
 Is your normally lightning-fast internet speed suddenly operating at a snail’s pace?
 Does this occur consistently around the same time of day or night?
 Do apps on your phone or tablet not open or run as quickly as they once did?
 Any of these situations could be a cause for concern.

 Turn off and unplug each and every Wi-Fi device in your home.
 This includes not only phones, computers and tablets, but game consoles as well (ie. PlayStation, Wii, Xbox, etc.) Once everything is disconnected, the indicator lights on your wireless router should no longer be blinking.
 If they are, this may mean that someone outside your home is connected to your Wi-Fi.

 While the option above is probably the easiest, it's not the only way to see if anyone is helping themselves to your Wi-Fi.
 More complicated methods include logging into your network administrative console using your IP address.
 And if you'd rather sit back while someone else does the dirty work, there are third party software apps (both free and paid) that'll track internet invaders on your behalf.

 Internet usage is measured in terms of bandwidth.
 The more you email, tweet and play Candy Crush, the more bandwidth is being utilized.
 Depending on how your internet provider charges, you may be paying for others to surf the net.

-Also, if your neighbor is doing anything unlawful online it will initially be tracked back to the person whom the wireless connection is registered to – that’s you!
+Also, if your neighbor is doing anything unlawful online it will initially be traced back to the person whom the wireless connection is registered to – that's you!

 Like a good neighbor, give your network name an intimidating or unusual title.
 Your goal is to make your Wi-Fi connection something that no sane human being would ever want to click on.
 Here are some ideas to get your juices flowing: